emptylight370/siyuan-vscodelite-edit/README.md

   - Show notification about removal of quote block's custom attributes after theme update
   - When enabling background image plugin adaptation, set the background of blank initial page to transparent
   - Handle element changes properly when disabling the background image plugin
-- v2.6.0
-  - Add division line under database title for all views
-  - Change method to add theme style for exporting PDF(Require SiYuan version 3.4.1)
-  - Optimize code executing when exporting PDF
-  - Fixed an issue where the title style sub switch did not follow the main switch
-  - Refactor style file to speed up loading
-  - Optimize code

 # Special fitness